Francescde/ApiMovieIMDB/README.md

 Flask app with RESTful API in the `api` directory.
 The `startup` module starts the API using Gunicorn.

 Details: [API Documentation](https://github.com/Francescde/ApiMovieIMDB/tree/main/solution/api)

+# Todo

+1. **Optimize Storage for IMDb Link:**
+   Consider storing IMDb IDs instead of full IMDb links to conserve database space.
+Storing IMDb links can be resource-intensive, and generating the link dynamically within the API when fetching the resource could be a more space-efficient approach.
+IMDb IDs can be extracted from the URL provided during the movie post request.

+2. **Utilize Production WSGI Server:**
+   Instead of relying on the Flask development server, transition to a production-ready WSGI server like Gunicorn.
+Production servers are better suited for handling concurrent requests and ensuring better performance and stability in a production environment.

+3. **Enhance API Integration Tests:**
+   Improve API integration tests by leveraging `pytest-docker` to instantiate a Dockerized PostgreSQL database.
+Testing on an environment that mirrors the actual API setup provides more accurate and realistic results compared to the current in-memory SQLLittle setup.

+# Curiosity

+- **Use of UUIDs for Security:**
+  Instead of utilizing the same IDs as those provided by the IMDb dataset, UUIDs have been adopted for security reasons.
+This practice enhances security by ensuring unpredictability in resource identifiers, minimizing the risk associated with exposing internal identifiers used in the IMDb dataset.
+The use of UUIDs adds an extra layer of confidentiality and data protection.